znhoughton/Google-Bigrams-Search/README.md

 **Full Bigram Search2**

    This program searches the entire google corpus (1gram and 2gram) in order to calculate odds ratio and deltaP for each bigram.

+If you use this program for scientific research, please cite the following papers: